 Varicose veins are thought of by many to be a strictly cosmetic issue that prevents you from wearing anything but pants or long skirts.
-Many people do not understand that these tortuous and dilated veins are the result of damage to the valves of the veins, most commonly in the legs.
+Many people do not understand that these tortuous and dilated veins are the result of a medical issue causing damage to the valves of the veins, most commonly in the legs.
 Although there may not be any symptoms initially, eventually the varicose veins will cause symptoms such as fatigue, pain, itching, cramping, swelling, and/or discoloration.

 Depending on the extent and severity of the varicose veins there are several different procedures readily available to treat them and improve symptoms immediately.
 One of the most recent procedures innovated for a varicose vein is Endovenous Laser Ablation (EVLT) which is a simple outpatient procedure that usually targets the largest varicose veins (commonly referred to as “trunks”).
 The laser emits energy which shrinks and seals the vein wall.
-Afterwards, the “healthy” veins will restore normal blood flow in the leg.
+Afterward, the “healthy” veins will restore normal blood flow to the leg.
 The dilated veins at the skin surface (commonly referred to as the “branches”) that are connected to the treated varicose veins will shrink after the procedure, thus improving the patient’s symptoms.

 So, while varicose veins can’t simply be viewed as a cosmetic issue, they can be viewed as a very easily treatable medical issue that should be addressed sooner rather than later to avoid uncomfortable symptoms and potential complications.
-To learn more about varicose veins and treatment options available, visit the experienced, board-certified radiologists at Northern Illinois Vein Clinic in Rockford to get the information you need to make the right decision when it comes to venous problems.
+To learn more about varicose veins and treatment options available, visit the experienced, board-certified radiologists at Northern Illinois Vein Clinic in Rockford, IL to get the information you need to make the right decision when it comes to venous problems.